 Employment with the Department of Public Safety

-If you are interested in a career in law enforcement, juvenile justice, corrections, emergency management or the National Guard click on the links provided to learn more, or go to the Office of State Personnel website.
+If you are interested in a career in law enforcement, juvenile justice, corrections, emergency management or the National Guard click on the links provided to learn more, or go to the Office of State Human Resources website.

 North Carolina's prison system has more than 11,000 custody officer jobs located across North Carolina.
 A correctional officer's daily task is the supervision of inmates, ensuring a safe, secure and orderly prison operation and an effective response to emergency situations.
 Correctional officers maintain public safety in the face of daily hostility, risks and difficulties.